Imaginary-Horizons-Productions/DirectoryBot/README.md

 \
 Posts a link to the user's stream!

-### Operator Commands
+### Bot Manager Commands
-The following commands can only be used by server members who have Discord administrator privledges or the role determined by **setoprole**.
+The following commands can only be used by server members who have Discord administrator privledges or the role determined by **setmanagerrole**.
-#### setoprole
+#### setpermissionsrole
-Syntax: `@DirectoryBot setoprole (role)`
+Syntax: `@DirectoryBot setpermissionsrole (role)`
 \
+Stores DirectoryBot's permissions role, allowing DirectoryBot to interpret accidental mentions of the role as command messages.
+If no role is given, the setting will be cleared.

+#### setmanagerrole
+Syntax: `@DirectoryBot setmanagerrole (role)`
+\
-Sets the operator role for DirectoryBot.
-Users with that role can use the operator commands without Discord administrator privileges.
-If no role is given, the op role will be cleared.
+Sets the manager role for DirectoryBot.
+Users with that role can use the manager-only commands without Discord administrator privileges.
+If no role is given, the setting will be cleared.

 #### newplatform (AKA: addplatform)
 Syntax `@DirectoryBot newplatform (platform)`